crhg/laravel-env-check/README.md

 # DESCRIPTION

-Artisan command can specify the environment with the `--env` option, but it is a specification that ignores `--env` option when the configuration is cached.
+Artisan command can specify the environment with the `--env` option, but `--env` option is ignored when the configuration is cached.

 Since this is potentially dangerous, this package adds the ability to check if the environment specified by the `--env` option is equal to the setting of `app.env`.

 # INSTALL